yadsweb/UnitTestGeneratorPlugin/README.md

 1. If no configuration element is app.config file is provided to just add unique category to each scenario.
 The unique category added by default is 'uniqueId:998349' where the number is randomly generated and the prefix is a constant.
 This category can be used by the 'NunitTestsParallelConsoleRunner' to run scenarios in parallel.

-2. If configuration element is provided in app.config then the plug in can be used to add category attributes, test case attributes and steps to generated unit tests.
+2. If configuration element is provided in app.config then the plugin can be used to add category attributes, test case attributes and steps to generated unit tests.
 It actually intercept the generation and insert mentioned attributes and steps and don't interfere with the normal work of the generator.

 How to use?
 ==================

-The plug in is just a spec flow generator plug, so to use it in app.config following entry should be added in the “```xml <specFlow> ```” section.
+The plug in is just a spec flow generator plug, so to use it in app.config, following entry should be added in the “```<specFlow> ```” section.

 ```
 <plugins><add name="UnitTestGeneratorPlugin.Generator" path="..\UnitTestGeneratorPlugin\bin\Debug" /></plugins>
 ```

-Where the pat is the location of  “UnitTestGeneratorPlugin.Generator.SpecFlowPlugin.dll” and all relevant libs.
+Where the path is the location of “UnitTestGeneratorPlugin.Generator.SpecFlowPlugin.dll” and all relevant libs.

-1. If only the default behavior is needed then changing the app.config will be enough to enable the plug in.
+1. If only the default behavior is needed then changing the app.config will be enough to enable the plugin.

-2. If specific configuration for the plug in is needed then custom configuration section needs to be added in app.config and a property in “App setting” section which points to the location of the dll which contains the configuration section (the dll is actually the plug in itself so it should again point to “UnitTestGeneratorPlugin.Generator.SpecFlowPlugin.dll”)
+2. If specific configuration for the plugin is needed, then custom configuration section need to be added in app.config.
+Relevant property in “App setting” section which points to the location of the dll containing the configuration section (the dll is actually the plug in itself so it should again point to “UnitTestGeneratorPlugin.Generator.SpecFlowPlugin.dll”) should be added too.

 Example:
 ```